-"We still travel around the world attending men's, women's and collections for months on end.
-We embrace social media and the internet, but the timing of this communication is out of sync with the availability of collections, which arrive many months after the consumer has seen them.
-We try to respond to the customer's need for newness, but in doing so, we have created an over-proliferation of products that don't have enough time to sell before the next collection drops, leading to waste.
-In doing so, we are constraining the creativity of our designers, exhausting the buyers and press, and overwhelming the consumer."
+"We still travel around the world attending men's women's and haute couture collections for months on end, We embrace social media and the internet, but the timing of this communication is out of sync with the availability of collections, which arrive many months after the consumer has seen them.
+We try to respond to the customer's need for newness, but in doing so, we have created an over-proliferation of products that don't have enough time to sell before the next collections drops, leading to waste.
+In doing so, we are constraining the creativity of our designers, exhausting the buyers and press, and overwhelming the consumer.

-This opening paragraph in today's BoF Letter from the Editor (Imran Amed) clearly addresses the environmental and economic issues confronting the fashion industry.
-There was an interesting study cited by BoF (different article) regarding teenagers spending on clothing, which has dropped from much higher levels 10 years ago.
-Of course it has, many teenagers now purchase their clothing on eBay and Etsy, primarily reusing clothing that owners no longer need. ecomodista has endorsed recycling, reusing, and reducing consumption, yet it seems much of the fashion industry does not recognize the importance of environmental and social justice issues to the post-millennial generation.
+This opening paragraph in today's BoF Letter from the Editor, Imran Amed, clearly addresses the environmental and economic issues cited by another BoF article regarding teenagers spending on clothing, which has dropped from much higher levels 10 years ago.
+Of course it has, many teenagers now purchase their clothing on eBay, Etsy, or trade with friends, primarily reusing clothing that owners no longer need.
+Another factor confronting the fashion industry is the newer focus of consumers on experiences, i.e. travel, museums, music events among others. ecomodista endorses recycling, reusing, and reducing consumption, a trend that may conflict with making consumption from fashion presentations immediately available, a conflict that may be ameliorated by the fashion industry focusing on wasteful practices within the sourcing and manufacturing of clothing.